ejrgilbert/whamm/docs/src/intro/syntax/probes.md

 | **event**    | The name of the `event` that would correlate with the location to insert this probe in the instrumented program.                            |
 | **mode**     | The name of the `mode` that should be used when emitting the probe actions at the `event`'s location, such as `before`, `after`, and `alt`. |

-Each part of the `probe_specification` gradually increases in specificity until reaching the `mode` of your probe.
+Each part of the `probe_rule` gradually increases in specificity until reaching the `mode` of your probe.
-Consider the following example specification: `wasm:bytecode:br_if:before`.
+Consider the following example match rule: `wasm:bytecode:br_if:before`.
-This spec can be read as "Insert this probe _before_ each of the _br_if_ _Wasm_ _bytecode_ instructions in my program."
+This rule can be read as "Insert this probe _before_ each of the _br_if_ _Wasm_ _bytecode_ instructions in my program."

 Read through our [instrumentable events](../events.md) documentation for what we currently support and our future goals.